SchoolDNS: Domain name registration service

 - 24/7 support based in New Zealand.

 - Yearly registration renewal as a default.
 This ensures continuity of the domain and reduces the risk of losing access to the domain temporarily or permanently.

 - A higher level of reliability and security that meets New Zealand government requirements.

-Schools and kura who opt-in to this Ministry-funded service will continue to own their domain name.
-You, or your nominated IT partner, can log into the portal to view, manage or update your domain records.
+Schools and kura who opt in will continue to own their domain name.
+You or your nominated IT partner can log into the portal to view, manage or update your domain records.